ajlanghorn/continuous-compliance/README.md

 1. Leave the included JSON in the box, and click Create
 1. Finally, choose the GRC338 test event from the drop-down and click Test

+# Step 3: Create the Config rule

+Earlier, in step one, we created an IAM role for our Config rule to use, and in step two, we created a Lambda function which used a role to grant permissions, through a policy, to be run by AWS Config Rules.
+With our IAM permissions created, and our Lambda function in place, we now need to tie Lambda and Config together.